anewgard41/Simple-Note-Taker-with-Express.js/README.md

 The application stores notes with unique ids in a JSON file.

 Finally, the application was deployed on Heroku for easy access.

+## Credits

+Thanks to everyone at AskBCS for their constant support, to our student success manager Chavon, and to our instructor Kai Chen!

+Thanks for reading.
+Enjoy!